-Uncertainties in the previous measurements of the $\eta$ radiative decay width are typically large and they range between 8 - 25%.
+Uncertainties in the previous measurements of the η radiative decay width are typically large and they range between 8 - 25%.
 This in part sets the level of requested accuracy in the theoretical calculations.
-Our proposed experiment, with its 3% precision, sets a new challenge to the theoretical developments.
-First, this applies to new developments in the theoretical treatments of the $\eta$ meson propagation through nuclear matter, for an accurate extraction of the coherent Primakoff amplitude from the measured differential cross sections.
-Secondly, the expected precision in the radiative decay width from this proposed experiment will provide more sensitive tests to the theoretical predictions.
+Our proposed experiment, with its 3% precision, sets a new challenge to the theoretical models.
+First, this applies to new developments in the theoretical treatments of the η meson propagation through nuclear matter, for accurate extraction of the coherent Primakoff amplitude from the measured differential cross sections.
+Secondly, the expected precision in the radiative decay width from this proposed experiment requires development of new theoretical calculational methods for better extraction of mixing angle and the light quark mass ratios.